herodrigues/cvip/README.md

 # cvip

-A bunch of basic image processing algorithms using OpenCV.
+A bunch of basic image processing algorithms using OpenCV and C++